salman1410/pidmin/README.md

 ### NOTE
 * You can add your own panels in `panels.txt`
-* Tested on KALI LINUX 2017
+* Tested on KALI LINUX 2017 & WINDOWS 10

 ### SCREENSHOTS
 ![ScreenShot](/images/pic01.png)